-Dolly Parton Reportedly Wants To Pose For Playboy When She Turns 75
+Dolly Parton Wants To Pose For Playboy When She Turns 75

 “She’s funny.
 Good on her,” said a second follower.

-“Go Dolly,” noted a third admirer of the 13-time Grammy award-winning singer and songwriter.
+“Go Dolly,” noted a third admirer of the 13-time Grammy Award-winning singer and songwriter.